PHILIPPE BOLTON, RECORDER MAKER

 The recorder probably appeared during the middle ages, as a development of wind instruments that had been in use since prehistoric times.
 It then evolved considerably until it almost disappeared at the end of the baroque period

-This lecture explains how the instrument works, and how and why it changed over the centuries in response to musical taste of different periods..
+This lecture explains how the instrument works, and how and why it changed over the centuries in response to musical taste of different periods until the present day.

 a bone flute & a baroque recorder Cossa, The Triumph of Venus (15th century), detail: 2 medieval recorders how a recorder windway works